lubeda/EsphoMaTrix/README.md

 ```

 ### Services
-All communication uses the api.
+All communication with homeassistant use the api.
 The services are defined in the yaml.
 To define the services you need the id of the ehmtx-component e.g. ```id(rgb8x32)```.

 *Sample*
 ```